Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Stray charge compensation and waveform diagnosis

-We measure the actual trapping frequency with sideband spectroscopy and fit it with \aref{eq:local_trap_frequency} to extract the values of the coupler voltages.
+We measure the actual trapping frequency with sideband spectroscopy using the axial beam, and fit it with \aref{eq:local_trap_frequency} to extract the values of the coupler voltages.
 Results of performing this calibration in Zone 1 are shown in \aref{fig:charge_compensation}(a).
-Blue data points show the measurements, while the black solid line shows the fit from which we obtain the voltage set $\mathcal{V}_1 = \{\numlist{-2.21; -2.14; -2.12; -2.12}\}$~\unit{\volt}, for the left, right, top, and bottom window respectively.
+Red data points show the measurements, while the black solid line shows the fit from which we obtain the voltage set $\mathcal{V}_1 = \{\numlist{-2.21; -2.14; -2.12; -2.12}\}$~\unit{\volt}, for the left, right, top, and bottom window respectively.
 While fitting, we constrain the voltages of the top and bottom windows to be the same, since we can only probe the curvature profile along the trap axis.
-We then include $\mathcal{V}_1$ in the model and repeat the measurement, and find that we still obtain a non-uniform frequency profile.
+We then replace the grounded windows with $\mathcal{V}_1$ in the trap model, and synthesize a new voltage set targeting again a homogeneous frequency of value $\omega_0$.
+We repeat the measurement, and find that we still measure a non-uniform frequency profile, but closer to the expected one.
 We further update the coupler voltages and iterate the procedure until we measure a uniform frequency close to the target value.
-After the last iteration (red data points) we obtain the values $\mathcal{V}_2 = \{\numlist{-1.62; -1.52; -2.03; -1.20}\}$~\unit{\volt}.
-In the last round of calibration we also introduce a difference between the modelled top and bottom window electrode voltages to account for the observed micromotion compensation fields required in the $y$ direction. \aref{fig:charge_compensation} (b) shows this final voltage set on the trap layout and a map of the stray potential generated by the window electrodes in a plane parallel to the electrodes at the height of the ion.
+After the last iteration we obtain the values $\mathcal{V}_2 = \{\numlist{-1.62; -1.52; -2.03; -1.20}\}$~\unit{\volt}, leading to the trap frequency measurements shown in blue.
+In the last round of calibration, we also introduce a difference between the modeled top and bottom window electrode voltages to account for the observed micromotion compensation fields required in the $y$ direction.
+Figure~\ref{fig:charge_compensation}(b) shows this final voltage set on the trap layout and a map of the stray potential generated by the window electrodes in a plane parallel to the electrodes at the height of the ion.
 Although this method could be straightforwardly carried out in Zone 1, in Zone 2 (the loading zone) the discrepancies between model and experiment were larger, which led to problems with ion loss during implementation.
-Compensation in Zone 2 was therefore performed using transport, and is described below.
+Compensation in Zone 2 was therefore performed using transport, as described in \aref{sec:doppler}.